 They apparently wander throughout the house and people have said that they are simply taking time to enjoy the dream home that they were unable to enjoy in life.
 They seem to be friendly and are happy to share their home with guests and visitors.

 There are also reports of less defined ‘shadow’ figures seen in the third-floor ballroom.
 They sometimes dance while others are said to appear as though they are sweeping the floor.

 There are also reports of the double French doors in Agnes’ room opening and closing on their own.

-Another one of the most haunted places in Michigan is Detroit Masonic Temple.
-One of the most well known ghosts that are said to inhabit the building is George D Mason.
+One of the most haunted places in Detroit is the Detroit Masonic Temple.
+One of the most well-known ghosts that are said to inhabit the building is George D Mason.
 His apparition has been spotted with several guests and the night watchman!